Skip to Main Content

 10.2 (3) Confidentiality

-It is recognized that accusations of research/behavioral misconduct or bullying may be extremely damaging to an individual's reputation and standing, even when those accusations are unsubstantiated.
+It is recognized that accusations of research misconduct may be extremely damaging to an individual's reputation and standing, even when those accusations are unsubstantiated.
 To the extent possible consistent with a fair and thorough investigation and as allowed by law, discussion of allegations of misconduct including the identity of subjects and informants shall be limited to those who need to know.

 Electronic Transmission of Records